The Present Rules take effect from the 1 January 2019 - they are subject to additions and amendments which will be notified to all interested parties.

 a) Official National Competitions are those organized by ABWE

 b) There are certain criteria that all ABWE competitions must adhere to.
-They must offer more than one level of competition (junior, novice, intermediate and advanced).
+They must offer more than 3 levels of competition (Junior, Novice, Intermediate and Advanced).
 They must be split in to at least two days and there must be minimum of one fully qualified National judge.
+Competitions in the National series count towards the National Championship for which riders may qualify for the final to gain National or Reserve National Champion title.

 1.1.2 Regional Series Competitions